o-t-w/blog/src/content/blog/design-tokens.md

 There’s also [Specify](https://specifyapp.com), a rather expensive tool co-founded by Louis Chenais, a contributor to the design token specification.
 It’s more than a CLI tool, marketing itself as “the world's first Design Data Platform to help organizations efficiently manage their brand identity at scale”.

 I went with Design Tokens CLI for now ([repo here](https://github.com/o-t-w/tokens)).
-I used a GitHub Action to run Design Tokens CLI to translate the tokens into CSS custom properties and used another GitHub Action to publish the output as an NPM package on the [GitHub Packages registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry) so that it can be installed by any frontend project (I’m not an Android or iOS developer so I have no idea what the best solution is for those platforms).
+I used a GitHub Action to run Design Tokens CLI to translate the tokens into CSS custom properties (aka CSS variables):

-I’d never used GitHub Actions before and they aren’t a lot of fun but this worked for me.
-One action translates the tokens:

 ```yaml
 name: transform